fullstorydev/fullstory-babel-plugin-annotate-react/README.md

 ### React Native with FullStory

-When using this library with [FullStory for Mobile Apps](https://www.fullstory.com/platform/mobile-apps/), we recommend setting `setFSTagName: true` to generate better privacy selectors.
-(See the [`fsTagName` docs](https://developer.fullstory.com/mobile/react-native/auto-capture/set-tag-name/) for more info.)
+When using this library with [FullStory for Mobile Apps](https://www.fullstory.com/platform/mobile-apps/), we recommend setting `setFSTagName: true` to generate better privacy selectors by setting [`fsTagName`](https://developer.fullstory.com/mobile/react-native/auto-capture/set-tag-name/) rather than `dataElement` and `dataComponent`.

 ⚠️ Important: Existing FullStory privacy selectors and defined elements may need to be updated if the app was previously published without `setFSTagName: true`.
 <!-- todo: write up a KB article to walk customers through transitioning to `fsTagName` if they have pre-existing privacy selectors or defined elements; link to it here -->